Geschichten vom Kübelkind

 Edgar Reitz

 The filmmaker and writer was born in Morbach, Germany in 1932.
-He is a member of the Oberhausen Group that, in 1962, initiated the German auteur film.
-His feature, documentary and experimental films including Die Reise nach Wien, Stunde Null and the Heimat trilogy garnered great international attention and received numerous awards.
-He is currently preparing his new feature film project about the polymath Gottfried Wilhelm Leibniz.
+He studied theatre and German literature and is a member of the Oberhausen Group that initiated the German auteur film in 1962.
+His feature, documentary and experimental films, including Die Reise nach Wien, Stunde Null and the Heimat trilogy, have garnered great international attention and received many awards.
+He is a university professor and the author of numerous articles and illustrated books on film.
+His autobiography was published in 2022.
+In 2024, Filmstunde_23 celebrated its world premiere at the Berlinale.
+The film has been released in cinemas in 2025.

 Filmography